 Creative tasting menu restaurants in small markets live and die by the credibility of whoever oversees the kitchen.
 In Andorra, a country with a population under 80,000 and a dining scene still building its international reputation, that question matters more than in an established gastronomic capital.
 Michelin identifies Francis Paniego as a leading reference in Spanish cooking, with his benchmark property being El Portal de Echaurren in Ezcaray, La Rioja.
 That association is the trust signal that gives Ibaya its position in the Andorran market.
 It means the program here is not a resort kitchen experiment but an extension of a documented body of creative work.

 Within Andorra itself, the gastronomic tier is thin but growing.
 Beç in Escaldes-Engordany represents the traditional approach at the €€€ level, while Celler d'en Toni in Andorra la Vella covers contemporary cooking at a more accessible €€ price point.
 Les Pardines 1819 in Encamp extends the regional picture further.
-Ibaya sits above all of these in terms of format ambition and price positioning, operating in a peer set that is largely outside Andorra altogether.
+Ibaya sits above all of these in terms of format ambition and price positioning, operating in a comparable set that is largely outside Andorra altogether.

 Planning a Visit

 Ibaya is open Tuesday through Friday evenings from 8 PM to 10 PM, with Saturday adding a lunch service from 1 PM to 3 PM alongside the evening sitting.
-The restaurant is closed Sunday and Monday.
-The address is Carretera General II, Sport Hotel Hermitage, Soldeu, AD100.
+The restaurant is closed Monday and Sunday.
+The address is Carretera General II - Tram Soldeu 56 - Sport Hotel Hermitage & Spa, AD100 Soldeu, Andorra.
 The hotel context means the experience is most naturally integrated into a stay at the Hermitage, though the restaurant does not operate exclusively for hotel guests.
-Given the limited weekly hours and the format's structured pacing, advance planning is advisable: this is not a walk-in format at a €€€€ price tier.
-For a broader picture of the Soldeu dining scene, the full Soldeu restaurants guide covers the complete range of options across price tiers.
-The Soldeu hotels guide, bars guide, wineries guide, and experiences guide round out the full planning picture for a Soldeu stay.
+Given the limited weekly hours and the format's structured pacing, advance booking is essential.

 Comparison Snapshot